story75/pixel-craft/apps/docs/src/content/docs/guides/why.md

 ## Let's dive deeper

 There are many rendering packages and game engines out there, so why create another one?
-I set out to create Pixel Forge for my own needs, after trying many different game engines and rendering packages.
+I set out to create Pixel Craft for my own needs, after trying many different game engines and rendering packages.
 I found that none of them really fit my needs.

 :::caution
 You should try different game engines and rendering packages to find the right tool for your needs.
-Pixel Forge is not the right tool for every job!
+Pixel Craft is not the right tool for every job!
 :::

 I believe there is a niche for a game engine specifically tailored for 2D pixel art RPGs, and I want to check the following boxes